Email FacebookTwitterMenu burgerClose thin

 These are a few types of certifications that estate planning professionals may hold.

-• Chartered Trust and Estate Planner (CTEP): Granted by the Global Academy of Finance & Management (GAFM), this designation requires that you meet several requirements, including a degree in a relevant area of expertise, the completion of a GAFM-approved accredited training program or a professional license, such as CPA, MBA, PhD, or JD.
-You must also have at least three years of related work experience.
-However, these requirements are waived if you have already completed the work at a law school, online or through an MBA program or work as a trust officer.
-Additionally, all CTEP holders are required to complete 15 hours of continuing education per year.
+Granted by the Global Academy of Finance & Management (GAFM), this designation requires you to meet at least two of several requirements.
+These include a degree in a relevant area of expertise, the completion of a GAFM-approved accredited training program or a professional license, such as CPA, MBA, PhD or JD.
+You may also have at least three years of related work experience.

 When to Hire an Estate Planning Attorney